Golf Tutorials

 By Spencer Lanoue

-If your golf swing feels like a frantic rush to the ball, with your arms far outpacing the rest of your body, you’ve discovered one of the most common and power-robbing habits in the game.
-The good news is that the solution isn’t to consciously swing your arms slower.
+If your golf swing feels like a frantic rush to the ball, with your arms far outpacing the rest of your body, you've discovered one of the most common and power-robbing habits in the game.
+The good news is that the solution isn't to consciously swing your arms slower.
 Curing fast arms is about understanding the real engine of the golf swing and learning to put your arms in the quiet, passenger-seat role they were always meant to have.
-This article will show you exactly how to rebuild your swing a sequence, synchronizing your body and arms to create effortless power and consistency, just how the pros do.
+This article will show you exactly how to rebuild your swing sequence, synchronizing your body and arms to create effortless power and consistency, just like the pros do.

 Why Your Arms Are Rushing It (It's Not What You Think)